abbydes/ELEC5550_Group08_GITHUB/README.md

 Code regarding MSC Encoding/decoding can be found in the MSC folder.

-## Prototyping
+## ESP32 Prototyping
 This project includes the creation of both hardware and software.
-Rudimentary pieces of code were used to verify hardware designs for the PCB prototype.
+Rudimentary pieces of code were used to verify hardware design using the ESP32-S3 as a stepping stone to PCB design.

+Code regarding ESP32-S3 hardware verification can be found in the ESP32 PROTOTYPING folder.

+## PCB Prototyping.
+Similary to the ESP32-S3 prototype testing, rudimentary pieces of code were required to verify the PCBs functionality in comparison to the ESP32-S3 prototype it was based on.

-Code regarding hardware verification can be found in the PROTOTYPING folder.
+Code regarding PCB hardware verification can be found in the PCB PROTOTYPING folder.

 ## Finalised
 All of the code must be finalised and submitted in a finalised github repository.